-Cylinders have only a 40% hullSurfaceArea/1gLivingArea advantage over torus-like colonies with square cross sections.
-However, cylinders have a much smaller hullSurfaceArea/volume ratio.
+Cylinders have only a 11.5% hullSurfaceArea/1gLivingArea advantage over the double cylinder.
+However, single cylinders have a much larger volumehullSurfaceArea ratio.
 To take advantage of this feature, we propose placing nested smaller-radii cylinders inside Kalpana One's hull.
 This will have the added advantage of providing some vertical privacy for residents at the hull.
 The largest of the interior cylinders should have a radius on the order of 100m less than the hull to provide ample head room in the 1g living area.
-The number and spacing of interior cylinders can be varied to meet the needs of each colony.
+The number and spacing of interior cylinders can be varied to meet the needs of each settlement.
 A great deal of area is available, far more than at the hull.
-For example, eleven internal cylinders at seven meter spacing provides approximately $4,870,000m^2$, over five times the space available at the hull.
-This is important since one of the primary disincentives to space colony life is restricted living space.
+For example, seven internal cylinders starting at a 140m radius at 20 meter spacing provides approximately $1,142,000m^2$, over twice the space available at the hull.
+This is important since one of the primary disincentives to space settlement life is restricted living space.
+This figure can be easily increased by simply using more cylinders more tightly spaced.

-The interior cylinders can be attached to the hull and each other by cables (in tension) running from the innermost level to the outer hull.
+The interior cylinders can be attached to the hull and each other by tension cables running from the innermost level to the outer hull.
 Cables passing completely through the interior can reinforce the hull and reduce hull material strength requirements.
 These cables may double as scaffolding for low-light-level vines, such as those found in tropical rain forests, to create a unique and beautiful interior.
 The presence of large number of vines can help keep the air clean and provide potable water via transpiration.
 Ideally, these vines might also provide food, but that may be too much to ask for the natural light levels available inside Kalpana One.

 For transition between cylinders, elevators and ramps may be used.
 Ramps provide transport for heavy industrial and agricultural goods.
 Long trailing vines may be cultivated on the edges of the ramps to complete a scene perhaps reminiscent of the famous hanging gardens of Babylon.
 This is no mere fluff.
-To attract suitable colonists, who will need to technically capable and therefor fairly well off, space colonies must be attractive, wonderful places to live.
-Feeling nobel about colonizing the solar system will last until about the 30th diaper change, but no longer.
-Practical space colonies must take advantage of positive characteristics of space life that cannot be replicated on Earth.
+To attract suitable colonists, who will need to technically capable and therefor fairly well off, space settlements must be attractive, wonderful places to live.
+Feeling noble about settling the solar system will last until about the 30th diaper change, but no longer.
+Practical space settlements must take advantage of positive characteristics of space life that cannot be replicated on Earth.